-In ‘walking the talk’, we can share from our own experience designing an environmentally-minded contemporary work environment
+In "walking the walk" we can share from our own experience designing an environmentally-minded contemporary work environment

 After 13 years in the same place, we decided to rethink our Seattle studio work space.
 Overarching goals of renovation included a flexible, open environment reflective of who we are as design professionals:

-This renovation of a single floor in the historic Polson Building has achieved Petal certification under the Living Building Challenge for Place, Materials, Beauty, Equity, and Health & Happiness petals.
+This renovation of a single floor in the historic Polson Building has achieved Petal certification under the Living Building Challenge for Place, Materials, Equity and Beauty petals.
 We are the first architecture firm to have achieved this for its own work space, as well as the only firm to have designed both a Petal certified project and an entire LBC certified building.
 This design effort informs and exemplifies the strength of our commitment to restorative design principles at any scale.

 In recent years there has been significant transformation from where it was during our first Living Building Challenge work.
 When Red List ingredients were discovered on our project, several manufacturers were willing to work with us to find safer alternatives.
 We also went to great lengths to avoid Red List ingredients in furniture including the commitment to custom design and fabricate all furniture, eliminating the need for any laminates.
 Through this process, we educated many craftspeople and suppliers that had never heard of the Red List or considered its ingredients in their products.
 We consider this a great success